ArunkumarM437/Employee-CRUD-App-AWS-Lambda-SAM/readme.txt

-# AWS SAM Application - DynamoDB CRUD with Lambda and API Gateway
+# AWS SAM template - DynamoDB CRUD with Lambda and API Gateway

 This project demonstrates a simple serverless application built using AWS Lambda, API Gateway, and DynamoDB.
 It enables basic CRUD operations (Create, Read, Update, Delete) on a DynamoDB table.